Hi there! I'm Ankita Narayan.

 Welcome to my personal website.

 You've obviously come to this page because you want to know a little something about me.
 And I'm no 100-words person.
-I'm a barely 5 feet tall, buck toothed, chatty little thing who's going to give you her entire life's story in no less than a 1000 words.
+I'm a barely 5 feet tall, buck toothed, chatty little thing who's going to give you her entire life's story in no less than 2000 words.
 You have been warned, this one's going to be long.

 Let's start at the very beginning.
 I was born in Kerala, India but spent the first 10 years of my life in Assam, Mumbai (then Bombay), and New Delhi owing to my father's occupation in the Indian Air Force.
-I, of course, only remember the time spent in the latter cities, Delhi being my all time favourite.
+I, of course, only remember the time spent in the latter cities, Delhi being my all-time favourite.
 A few months before I turned 10, my family moved to Trivandrum in Kerala which also happened to be our last stop before my father hung up his uniform and decided to settle down.
 I still remember my first day in my school in Trivandrum.
 The segregation of the sexes was so blatantly evident even to my young eyes that I felt out of place at once.
 One of my teachers even remarked to my mother that I didn't know how to differentiate between boys and girls and spoke to everyone the same way!
 For a while, everyone at school believed that I was a North Indian owing to my name and didn't approach me to make friends.
-I for one, was never bored on my own so I let them believe that they probably didn't have a common tongue apart from English to communicate with me.
+I for one was never bored on my own so I let them believe that they probably didn't have a common tongue apart from English to communicate with me.
 It was amusing on many occasions when some of the kids would talk about me in my presence in our mother-tongue.
 I would understand every single word and smile to myself.
 There was a kind of satisfaction in hearing the naked truth about the way they perceived me.
-To make things even more convenient for everyone, my best friend was a North Indian from Delhi who was also from the defense background and we often spoke to each other in Hindi.
+To make things even more convenient for everyone, my best friend was a North Indian from Delhi who was also from the defence background and we often spoke to each other in Hindi.
 She and I are still best friends and plan holidays around the world together.

 With every passing year, my level of disdain for the school increased.
 I was purely average in my academics and somehow survived high school with average grades.
 While every single person my age prepared for Engineering and Medical entrance exams, I made up my mind to take up Arts and Humanities.